 4.10.3.4a AKM operations using FILS authentication and a trusted third party

-It is assumed that both STAs using FILS have manner outside the scope of this standard.
+It is assumed that both STAs using FILS have obtained a public key certificate from a Certificate Authority and that each STA is capable of verifying this certificate during execution of the FILS authentication scheme.
+The manner by which these certificates are obtained is outside the scope of this standard.

 The following operations are carried out when FILS authentication is used with a trusted third party: